QuentinRa/blog.quentinra.dev/maths/numerical-analysis/iterative/how.md

 [Go back](../index.md)

-First, I had a hard time with the formula, so I'm going to explain everything with a table.
-If you know a way of explaining things smoothly, then you can add it.
-I will let the formula for each method at the end of each page, but without any examples.
+First, I had a hard time with the formulas, so I'm going to introduce everything with a table first, then the code in R (which looks bad), then I will introduce the formulas, and finally the code in R using the formulas (which is better).

 We will be starting from a system that will be given to us.